 Whether you are looking to add in more vegetables to your meals or searching for a recipe to use up pumpkin puree or refried beans–these Pumpkin Enchiladas make a fabulous, unexpected combo!

+I am in love.
 In love with fall, apples, soups, football games.
-Oh and PUMPKIN!!!
+And PUMPKIN!!!

 The pumpkin adds earthiness and creaminess to the beans–not to mention a good dose of vitamin A.

 This recipe is super easy, incredibly affordable, and surprisingly delicious and is a great option if you are looking for more meatless meals or budget friendly recipes.

 The first step to this super simple recipe is to mix together refried beans, pumpkin puree, and taco seasoning.
 I use my homemade refried beans, but feel free to use a can of refried beans to make this recipe that much easier.